-As time went on and new UI was rolled out in parts of the platform, I moved into a role of a UX Manager where I lead a team of UX designers who continued to create positive changes to the platform.
+As time went on I moved into a role of a UX Manager where I led a team of UX designers who continued to create positive changes to the platform.

-I closely collaborated with engineering, product management, marketing, and customer success teams in order to deliver seamless user experience based on user needs and business requirements.
+My team and I closely collaborated with engineering, product management, marketing, and customer success teams in order to deliver seamless user experience.

 I created the roadmap for this project and often reported on progress to the senior executive team, ensuring that deadlines and KPIs were met.